 Authorities continued to crush all forms of peaceful dissent and stifle civic space.

-Security forces arbitrarily arrested at least six journalists for their work or critical views.
-On 19 July, they arrested journalist Abdelnasser Salama after he called for the president’s resignation.
-He and 24 other journalists remained in prison following convictions or pending investigations into accusations of “misusing social media”, “spreading false news” and “terrorism”.
+Security forces arbitrarily arrested at least 11 journalists for their work or critical views.
+At least 26 journalists remained arbitrarily detained following convictions or pending investigations into accusations of “spreading false news”, “misusing social media” and/or “terrorism”.

 Arbitrary detention and unfair trials

-Torture and other ill-treatment
+Enforced disappearances, torture and other ill-treatment

 Sexual and gender-based discrimination and violence

-Right to health
+Right to housing